About THE BETH GARRETT MEMORIAL INTERNSHIP GRANT

 Applications are accepted in the spring from students who have secured an unpaid summer internship in public policy.
-Eligible internships can be conducted either in-person or virtually and involve working in criminal justice, culture and society (including reproductive justice and civil rights), economic affairs, education, environment, government operations, health, social welfare, foreign affairs, or national security at:
+Given stay-at-home orders in place for 2020, applicants' internships are anticipated to be conducted remotely.
+Eligible internships involve working in criminal justice, culture and society (including reproductive justice and civil rights), economic affairs, education, environment, government operations, health, social welfare, foreign affairs, or national security at:

 - a government entity where laws or regulations regarding the above areas are crafted or analyzed, or

 - a think tank or advocacy organization working to influence laws or regulations in the above areas

 The selected recipient of the Beth Garrett Memorial Internship Grant will demonstrate: interest in public policy, commitment to public service, and a passion for making a difference.
 Applicants are encouraged to articulate ways that their internship addresses one or more policies needed to dismantle systemic oppression.

 Applicants for the Beth Garrett Memorial Internship Grant must be current students at UVA and are required to submit:

 - copy of the government agency, think tank, or advocacy organization’s letter offering the public policy internship, and a copy of or link to the job description

 - a 500-word statement addressing the applicant's: area of interest in public policy, future career goals, ways the internship will be transformative professionally, and how the applicant will go on from the internship to make an impact in the realm of public policy.